Contents

 Defining A Small Business

 The definition of a small business can vary depending on the context in which it is being asked.
-For example, if the Australian Taxation Office (ATO) is asking, then a small business is a business that has an annual turnover of less than $10 million.
+For instance, according to the Australian Taxation Office (ATO), a small business is generally defined as a business that has an annual turnover of less than $10 million.
+This definition is used for various tax concessions available to small businesses.

 Paying Family Members In A Small Business